Uno Prii

 Uno Prii (February 28, 1924 – November 27, 2000) was an Estonian-born Canadian architect.
 He designed approximately 250 buildings, many in Toronto, but also around southern Ontario and the United States.

 Some of his best-known works are apartment buildings in The Annex neighbourhood of Toronto, featuring outlines that make sweeping curves.
 These include The Vincennes at 35 Walmer Road (built 1966), Prince Arthur Towers at 20 Prince Arthur Avenue (1968), Brazil Towers at 485 Huron Street, and 44 Walmer Road (1969).

 Early years

-Uno Prii grew up in Estonia, where his father was an architect and builder.
+Uno Prii was born Tallinn and grew up in Estonia, where his father was an architect and builder.
 In 1943, Prii left for Finland, and in 1944, he moved to Stockholm, Sweden.
 He trained and worked as a civil engineer in Stockholm but left for Canada in 1950.
 He came to Toronto so that he could study architecture, and in 1955 he graduated cum laude from the University of Toronto School of Architecture, where he had studied under Eric Arthur.
 Every summer he worked with Eric Arthur's Fleury & Arthur firm until graduation.